List of Dexter characters: Paul Bennett

 Paul Bennett is Rita's abusive and manipulative ex-husband and the father of Astor and Cody.
 After his release from prison, to which he was sentenced for nearly beating Rita to death, he tries to rekindle a relationship with his children, though he still harbors disdain for Rita.
-Paul (correctly) suspects Dexter of framing him for the drug charge that sent him to his latest stint in jail.
+Paul (correctly) suspects Dexter of framing him for the drug charge that sends him to his latest stint in jail.
 After a short while in a federal prison, he loses hope after failing to convince Rita of Dexter's plan to frame him.
 Rita later tells Dexter that he provoked a fight shortly thereafter with another inmate, who beat him to death with a pipe.

 In the book series, Rita's ex-husband is mentioned but never makes an appearance (or is named) since he is dead before the events of the books.
 In the TV series, by contrast, Paul appears in the second half of the first season and in the first episode of the second season, and his interactions with Dexter lead to a key plot point.
 In the books, he beat Rita's children as well as beating and raping her; in the series he clearly loves his children, the two of them appearing ignorant of the full reasons why their parents split up, and his violent tendencies are directed only toward Rita, though she says that "she bore his abuse so they wouldn't have to", suggesting that he would have beaten them too.
 In the TV series, it is Astor who finally calls the police on Paul, while in the book series Rita does when he begins to beat Astor and Cody as well.